rioos2/www.megam.io/getting_started/index.md

 #### Non-Disruptive Upgrades

-Allows users to upgrade RIO/OS without any Disruptions to their service or migrating running containers and/or data workloads.
+Allows users to upgrade RIO/OS without any Disruptions to their service or need to migrate running containers and/or data workloads.

 ### CI/CD

-< defintion and what Rio supports from google doc.>

 Code changes by a developer automatically gets refreshed.

-Scale apps behind a load balancer

 #### Private DNS

-< defintion and what Rio supports from google doc.>

-DNS managed using powerdns or atomia dns or coredns
+DNS managed using powerdns.

 ### Digital Cloud

-< defintion and what Rio supports from google doc.>

 Allows users to spin operating systems of your choice (linux - any flavors, freebsd, windows, coreos) and guard them with tight security with access controlled via a mobile app.
+The digital cloud is wrapped around with blockchain audits.

 ### Containers

-< defintion and what Rio supports from google doc.>

 Allows users to use container orchestration using docker from public or private docker registry.
 This includes automatic workload recovery, security, networking, service discovery, storage and more.

 ### Blockchain

-< defintion and what Rio supports from google doc.>

-Developers to deploy their own applications stored in private Git, svn, (*public Github*) with any of these platforms Java, Ruby, Nodejs, Scala, Python, PHP, Golang, Rust-lang, C/C++.
+Provides Developers with tools to deploy their own applications stored in private Git, svn, (*public Github*) with any of these platforms Java, Ruby, Nodejs, Scala, Python, PHP, Golang, Rust-lang, C/C++ whilst utilizing blockchain technologies.

 ### Powerful CLI